Graduate and Professional Education

 A student may not take the comprehensive or qualifying examination more than twice and must be appropriately enrolled at USC during the semester in which any such examination is taken or retaken.
 A student who fails the comprehensive or qualifying examination a second time may not continue in the degree program after the end of the semester in which the second examination was taken.
 No exceptions are allowed.

 Application for Graduate DegreesApplication for the degree is required for all graduate degrees.
 Application for the master's degree should be made in the student's academic unit in the semester preceding the one in which the student hopes to graduate and prior to enrolling in 594a.
 Application for the Ph.D. should be made when the student has passed the qualifying exam and been admitted to candidacy.
-The student must contact his or her academic advisor at the appropriate time and have the application submitted online.
+At least one semester prior to expected graduation, the student must contact his or her academic advisor and have the application submitted online.
 When the application is received by Degree Progress, a STARS report will be issued to the student.
 The degree cannot be conferred if no application has been submitted.